 NTSC – National Television System Committee

 SECAM – Sequential Couleur Avec Mamoire or Sequential Color with Memory

-PAL and SECAM are incompatible with one another.
+PAL and NTSC are incompatible with one another.
 Therefore, a movie recorded in India will not play in the U.S. Many Indian stores have a NTSC to PAL and vice versa conversion facility available for video cassettes.
 Many people find it useful to have their important cassettes converted.